 Team Bader has been founded with the aim of encouraging amputees and those with other disabilities to try a sport or activity, and to support those who already participate.

 Fitness aids healing and rehabilitation after amputation and other operations and is, of course, beneficial for circulation and the health of mind and body generally.

 The benefits for amputees and other disabled in taking part in a sport has long been known.
 I don’t think you can overestimate what sport can give you.

 Martine Wright, double amputee, DBF Ambassador

 The sense of well-being that goes with exercise and physical fitness induces feelings of satisfaction and self-worth.
-Achieving success or simply improvement in a new sport or as a new amputee in a known sport is a great confidence-booster.
+Achieving success or simply improvement in a new sport or activity or as a new amputee in a known sport or activity is a great confidence-booster.

-Getting involved with a sport almost invariably means meeting other people and training and (hopefully laughing!) with them is a great way to make new and, often, like-minded friends and contacts.
+Getting involved with a sport or activity almost invariably means meeting other people and training, and hopefully laughing, with them is a great way to make new and, often, like-minded friends and contacts.
 This can be particularly true if training or competing as part of a team.